-CC1.2a Please provide further details on the incentives provided for the management of climate change issues
+CC1.2a Please provide further details on the incentives provided for the management of climate change issues.

 Who is entitled to benefit from these incentives?
-The type of incentives Incentivized performance indicator Chief Financial Officer (CFO) Recognition (non-monetary) Incentives for the management of climate change issues are provided at our subsidiary Great-West Lifeco to the Chief Financial Officer for Canada, the appointed CSR Lead.
+The type of incentives Incentivized performance indicator Comment Chief Financial Officer (CFO) Recognition (non-monetary) Emissions reduction target Incentives for the management of climate change issues are provided at our subsidiary Great-West Lifeco to its Deputy Chief Financial Officer.
 He has annual objectives that include oversight on the company's CSR initiative, including activities being undertaken to achieve Great-West Lifeco's carbon reduction target.
-Corporate executive team Monetary reward Monetary incentives are provided by our subsidiary Great-West Lifeco to the leadership property catastrophe team for identifying optimal property reinsurance opportunities within defined criteria and considering exposure to property risks, including physical climate parameters.
-Other: CSR committee members Recognition (non-monetary) Incentives for the management of climate change issues are provided by our subsidiary Great-West Lifeco to the CSR Committee members.
+Other: Assistant Vice-President Corporate Properties Group Monetary reward Emissions reduction target Incentives for the management of climate change issues are provided by our subsidiary Great-West Lifeco to its Assistant Vice-President, Corporate Properties.
+His variable compensation bonus structure includes executing on initiatives to achieve their carbon reduction target.
+Corporate executive team Monetary reward Other: Climate mitigation measures on reinsurance risks Monetary incentives are provided by our subsidiary Great-West Lifeco to its leadership property catastrophe team for identifying optimal property reinsurance opportunities within defined criteria and considering exposure to property risks, including physical climate parameters.
+Other: CSR Committee Members, Great West Lifeco Recognition (non-monetary) Emissions reduction target Incentives for the management of climate change issues are provided by our subsidiary Great-West Lifeco to the CSR Committee members.
 They have annual objectives related to executing on the company's CSR initiative, including activities being undertaken to achieve Great-West Lifeco's carbon reduction target.
-Other: Corporate Properties Group Monetary reward Incentives for the management of climate change issues are provided by our subsidiary Great-West Lifeco to the Corporate Properties Group.
-They have energy improvement objectives included as part of their variable compensation bonus structure.
-For example, the Assistant Vice-President Corporate Properties' variable compensation bonus structure includes executing on initiatives to achieve their carbon reduction target.
-Other: Property managers Monetary reward Incentives for the management of climate change issues are provided by our subsidiary Great-West Lifeco to the property managers at GWL Realty Advisors Inc. They have annual bonus incentives for meeting relevant energy reduction targets, and building energy efficiency improvements.
-Other: Corporate executive Monetary reward Incentives for the management of climate change issues are provided by our subsidiary IGM Financial to the Senior Vice-President and Treasurer's annual objectives.
+Other: Property Managers, GWL Realty Advisors Monetary reward Emissions reduction target Incentives for the management of climate change issues are provided by our subsidiary Great-West Lifeco to the property managers at GWL Realty Advisors Inc. They have annual bonus incentives for meeting relevant carbon reduction targets, and building energy efficiency improvements.
+Other: Corporate Executive, IGM Financial Monetary reward Emissions reduction project Emissions reduction target Behaviour change related indicator Incentives for the management of climate change issues are provided by our subsidiary IGM Financial to the Senior Vice-President and Treasurer's annual objectives.
 The annual objectives include coordinating the integration of climate-related considerations into the company's CSR initiative as well as efforts to disclose and report carbon and energy management performance.
-Other: CSR Committee members Monetary reward Incentives for the management of climate change issues are provided by our subsidiary IGM Financial to the CSR committee members.
-The members' annual objectives include executing on the efforts being taken by the company to integrate climate-related considerations as part of the CSR strategy.
-This includes implementing efforts to embed climate-related issues into building operational activities, client products and services, employee engagement, community investments, and corporate disclosures.
-Other: Property managers Monetary reward Incentives for the management of climate change issues are provided by our subsidiary IGM Financial to the property managers at IGM Financial subsidiaries.
-The property managers are incentivized through the annual bonus structure for progress on achieving Building Owners and Managers Association (BOMA) and Leadership in Energy and Environmental Design (LEED) certification at their corporate properties.
-These incentives align with IGM Financial's energy and carbon reduction target.